Connic

 • 5.Wait for data, compare the results, and ship the winner

-No more "deploy and pray."
-No more reverting changes because something feels off.
+No more "deploy and pray," no more reverting changes because something feels off.
 Let real traffic tell you which version is better.

 For the complete setup guide, check the A/B Testing documentation.
 New to Connic?
 Start with the quickstart guide to deploy your first agent, then come back here and run your first experiment.